astronomer/docs/learn/debugging-dags.md

 ---
 title: "Debug DAGs"
 sidebar_label: "Debug DAGs"
-description: "Troubleshoot Airflow DAGs"
+description: "Troubleshoot Apache Airflow® DAGs"
 id: debugging-dags
 ---

-This guide explains how to identify and resolve common Airflow DAG issues.
+This guide explains how to identify and resolve common Apache Airflow® DAG issues.
 It also includes resources to try out if you can't find a solution to an Airflow issue.
 While the focus of the troubleshooting steps provided lies on local development, much of the information is also relevant for running Airflow in a production context.

 :::tip